 And you can find more information, including an excerpt from the launch in Greenwich in February 2019 (Cinnamon Press’s last live launch before lockdowns began) below:

-Rowan B Fortune’s book on writing utopias, Writing Nowhere, is also in this series, currently in eBook format, and we have a big, juicy book on blog writing coming in 2022 from writer and educator, Mark Charlton, so watch this space.
+Rowan B Fortune’s book on writing utopias, Writing Nowhere, is also in this series, now in paperback as well as eBook format.

-And Down Deep Books will also be publishing the exciting new journal Kith Review, a magazine in hard copy and eBook format creating a thoughtful space for nurturing connection.
+Down Deep Books also publises the exciting new journal Kith Review, a magazine in hard copy and eBook format creating a thoughtful space for nurturing connection.

 Kith Review will feature: